 32. Not as expensive as you might think

 Whilst it’s true that New Zealand is not the cheapest place to live in the world, it’s not as expensive as many people think and costs are dropping relative to many other countries.
-In the 2018 Mercer cost of living index, Auckland dropped to 81, wellington down to 101, compared to London up to 19.
-Whilst it’s true that property prices in Auckland city centre are very high, you don’t have to go too far out into the suburbs to find something much more affordable.
+Whilst it’s true that property prices in Auckland’s city centre are very high, you don’t have to go too far out into the suburbs to find something much more affordable.

 33. Safe with very little crime

-New Zealand is the 2nd safest country in the world and if you only include English speaking countries then it’s the 1st.
-This is according to the 2018 Global Peace Index which compares 162 countries for risk of personal violence.
+New Zealand is the 2nd most peaceful country in the world.
+This is according to the 2023 Most Peaceful Countries Index which compares for risk of personal violence.
 That’s a pretty comforting statistic if you’re considering emigrating to New Zealand.

 34. The wildlife isn’t out to kill you

 There’s some absolutely amazing wildlife in New Zealand with beautiful kiwi birds, dolphins and amazing penguins to be seen.
-But don’t expect the same scary-factor as you’ll get from Australia’s wildlife.
-There aren’t nearly as many deadly things living in New Zealand as there are in Oz so you can have a family picnic without worrying what might be hiding in the undergrowth!
+But don’t expect the same scare factor as you’ll get from Australia’s wildlife.
+There aren’t nearly as many deadly things living in New Zealand as there are in Oz so you can have a family picnic without worrying about what might be hiding in the undergrowth!

 35. L & P